Noncollapsed degeneration of Einstein 4-manifolds II: Obstructions under topological assumptions

 \subsection{Spin manifolds}

-Another way to ensure that the Ricci-flat ALE orbifolds appearing are Kähler is to impose that the sequence of differentiable manifolds is spin.
+Another way to ensure that the Ricci-flat ALE orbifolds appearing are Kähler and glued in the same orientation is to impose that the sequence of differentiable manifolds is spin.
 Our result is essentially an application of the following Lemma of Nakajima. \begin{lem}[{\cite[Corollary 3.3]{nak}}] Let $(N,g_b)$ be a Ricci-flat ALE metric on a spin manifold which is asymptotic to $\mathbb{R}^4\slash\Gamma$ for $\Gamma$ a finite subgroup of $SU(2)$, then, $(N,g_b)$ is a hyperkähler metric. \end{lem}

 As a consequence, there is also an obstruction to the desingularizations of Einstein orbifolds by smooth Einstein metrics on spin manifolds.
-The proof of Theorem 1.1 of \cite{kl} whose main tool is Lemma \ref{ALE spin} implies that the limit orbifold and the Ricci-flat ALE metrics are spin and glued in the same orientation for such a metric.
+The proof of Theorem 1.1 of \cite{kl} whose main tool is Lemma \ref{ALE spin} implies that the limit orbifold and the Ricci-flat ALE metrics are spin and glued in the same orientation for a degeneration of Einstein metrics on spin manifolds.
 If the group at infinity of the ALE spaces, which are also the groups of the singularities of the orbifold are in $SU(2)$, we use Lemma \ref{ALE spin} to get the following obstruction.

-\begin{thm} Let $(M_i,g_i)$ be a sequence of Einstein spin manifolds of dimension $4$ converging to an Einstein orbifold $(M_o,g_o)$.
+\begin{thm} Let $(M_i,g_i)_i$ be a sequence of Einstein spin manifolds of dimension $4$ converging to an Einstein orbifold $(M_o,g_o)$.
 Then, $(M_o,g_o)$ is spin and at its singular points whose groups are in $SU(2)$, we have \end{thm}

 \begin{rem} There is no restriction on the group singularities in \cite{kl}.
 This comes from their additional assumption on the kernel of the Dirac operator of the sequence which actually implies that all singularities have their group in $SU(2)$. \end{rem}